-Sections of the Journal of Record 1.
-The Mission Statement of the University and related items 7 2.
+Sections of the Journal of Record

+1. The Mission Statement of the University and related items 7 2.
 Items related to the Journal of Record 9 3.
 The Core Curriculum and related items 11 4.
 Items related to Governance, the General Faculty, and GF Meetings 15 5.
-Items related to the Academic Council 17 6.
-Items related to The Faculty Handbook 19 7.
-Items related to Committees of the General Faculty 21 8.
-Items related to Teaching: Curricula, Grading, Credit, etc 27 9.
-Items related to Teaching: Approved degrees, majors, minors, etc 45 10.
-Items related to Appointment, Promotion, Tenure, and Retirement 49 11.
-Items related to the Faculty Secretary 51 12.
-Items related to Faculty Rights and Benefits 53
+Items related to the Academic Council 16 6.
+Items related to Committees of the General Faculty 18 7.
+Items related to Teaching: Curricula, Grading, Credit, etc 23 8.
+Items related to Teaching: Approved degrees, majors, minors, etc 39 9.
+Items related to Appointment, Promotion, Tenure, and Retirement 42 10.
+Items related to the Faculty Secretary 43 Items related to Faculty Rights and Benefits

-Procedural Guidelines with related items in numbered appendices 1.
-Guidelines and Procedures for Submission of New Program Proposals 2.
-Guidelines for the Routing and Approval of Proposed Course/Program Revision Undergraduate Divisions.
+Procedural Guidelines with related items in numbered appendices Page 1.
+Guidelines and Procedures for Submission of New Program Proposals 47 2.
+Guidelines for the Routing and Approval of Proposed Course/Program Revisions in Undergraduate Divisions.
 3. Guidelines for the Routing and Approval of Graduate Course/Program Revisions 4.
-Guidelines for Review of Programs 5.
-Timetable and Guidelines for Tenure and Promotion 6.
-Guidelines for Sabbatical Proposals 75 7.
-Pre-Tenure Research Leave Program - Application Guidelines 8.
-Summer Research Stipend - Application Guidelines 87 9.
-Research Grants - Application Guidelines Guidelines for Senior Summer Fellowships Guiding Principles & Procedural Guidelines for Faculty Compensation 12.
-Guidelines for Faculty Annual Merit Review and Self-Evaluation 103 13.
-Merit Appeal Process 111 14.
-Application for Emeritus Status and clarifications 113 15.
-Process for mediation of disputes concerning violations of academic freedom of facu lty.115 16.
-Policies for the School of Continuing Education 117 17.
-Policies for Part-Time Students 123 18.
-Fairfield University Intellectual Property Policy 125 19.
-Fairfield University Non-Discrimination and Harassment Policy 133 20.
-Four Years Honors Program 141 21.
-Internship Programs 149 22.
-Student Academic Grievance Procedure 151 23.
-University Admissions and Tuition Policy 155 24.
-Fairfield University Computer Systems Acceptable Use Policy 157 Procedures in Support of Fairfield's Computer Systems Acceptable Use Policy 26.
-University Council Constitution 167 27.
-Institutional Review Board for Research on Human Subjects 169
+Guidelines for Review of Programs.
+5. Timetable and Guidelines for Tenure and Promotion 6.
+Guidelines for Sabbatical Proposals.
+7. Pre-Tenure Research Leave Program - Application Guidelines 8.
+Summer Research Stipend - Application Guidelines 9.
+Research Grants - Application Guidelines 10.
+Guidelines for Senior Summer Fellowships Guiding Principles & Procedural Guidelines for Faculty Compensation Guidelines for Faculty Annual Merit Review and Self-Evaluation Merit Appeal Process.
+14. Application for Emeritus Status and clarifications 90 Process for mediation of disputes concerning violations of academic freedom of fact Policies for the School of Continuing Education Policies for Part-Time Students.
+18. Fairfield University Intellectual Property Policy 98 19.
+Fairfield University Non-Discrimination and Harassment Policy 106 Four Years Honors Program 21.
+Internship Programs 119 22.
+Student Academic Grievance Procedure 121 23.
+University Admissions and Tuition Policy 125 24.
+Fairfield University Computer Systems Acceptable Use Policy 127 25.
+Procedures in Support of Fairfield's Computer Systems Acceptable Use Policy 130 26.
+University Council Constitution.
+136 27.
+Institutional Review Board for Research on Human Subjects 138